 To manage this increasing risk, you need integration and visibility.
 You’re doing more as a fabrication supplier, wearing more hats, which is potentially great for profitability.
 But doing more also carries more risks.
 So if something goes wrong anywhere, amid all the complex activities you’re performing, your supplier will hold you liable for the loss.
 If your activities negatively impact your business partner’s business, such as (hypothetically) when they install one of your components into an automobile and the component doesn’t work, the level of loss of the auto manufacturer could be in the hundreds of millions of dollars.
 And guess what?
 That automaker/business partner will come knocking on your door: (1) to fix the problem immediately and (2) to recover their financial losses.
 Now if you want to avoid that nightmarish scenario as a fabricator, consider a specific ERP for Fabrication and Assembly companies.
 It is the best insurance policy you can have.

 Everything from one source - in a single system

 Only manufacturing companies that are able to keep up with their customers’ speed of innovation and ensure the necessary quality and delivery reliability are well positioned for success in fabrication and assembly.
-No less important: to maintain competitive pricing in an international environment, smart automation and digitization should not be confined to production.
-An industry-specific ERP for Fabrication and Assembly companies is essential for fabrication and assembly companies seeking to improve the efficiency and visibility of all processes, from prototype construction and materials management to the after sales service.
+It’s no less important to maintain competitive pricing in an international environment.
+And when it comes to keeping pace with cutting-edge industrial innovations, smart automation and digitization should not be confined to the production area alone.
+You’ll want to work “smart,” with automation that allows you to access and leverage your relevant data, all across your business, from the factory to the back-office and beyond.
+An industry-specific ERP for Fabrication and Assembly companies is essential for companies seeking to improve the efficiency and visibility of all processes, from prototype construction and materials management to the after sales service.